jgcortez/Streaming-DDS/Part 5/part5.md

 # CSE 512 - Project
-## Part 1
+## Part 5
-### Database Schema & Tables
+### Data Schema & Data Model

-Using MongoDB means that our NoSQL database has a schema-less design.
-In the same manner, the data is not stored in tables but in collections.
-While our database itself does not enforce a specific schema, our data does follow a schema based on its structure.
-The following is the structure of our data:
+As discussed in part 1, we are using MongoDB, which means that our NoSQL database has a schema-less design.
+Nonetheless, our data does follow a schema based on its structure.
+As a reminder, the following is the structure of our data:

 1. Playlists.json